Skip to Content

 Socializing your puppy is as important as veterinary care.
 Dogs' owners usually get skeptical about whether it's safe for their puppies to go out before they are fully vaccinated.

-You can introduce your puppy to different socialization classes at 7 to 8 weeks, as it's same time you should start their vaccines.
-Puppies get the final round of their Vaccination when they are 16 weeks old; till then, they are at risk of getting various infectious diseases.
+You can introduce your puppy to different socialization classes at 7 to 8 weeks, as it’s the same time you should start their vaccines.
+Puppies get the final round of their Vaccination when they are 16 weeks old; until then, they are at risk of contracting various infectious diseases.

 But it would help if you did not stop them from socializing as it's certainly the right age for them to learn new experiences and how to react comfortably in unknown conditions.
 So it's recommended that you don't introduce them to places you know are disastrous for puppies.

-Generally, veterinarians recommend that you get the first round of vaccines and deworming of your puppy a week before you start socializing so that the risk of exposure to various infections is decreased.
+Generally, veterinarians recommend getting the first round of vaccines and deworming of your puppy a week before you start socializing to decrease the risk of exposure to various infections.
 The first vaccine puppies receive DHLPP (distemper, hepatitis, leptospirosis, parainfluenza, and parvo).

-The vaccine will reduce the chances of infections and prevent spreading contagious diseases to others.
+The vaccine will reduce the chances of infections and prevent the spread of contagious diseases to others.
 Avoid places like dog parks before your puppy has completed its vaccinations.
 A dog park is not one of the safest places for small dogs.

 Start with your house; let your pup play in the backyard with other pets you know so that he can get familiar with them.
-You can also take your puppy to visit a friend or to meet other dogs, shopping, and even to your workplace; this would help him get familiar with different environments and situations.
+You can also take your puppy to visit a friend or meet other dogs, go shopping, and even go to your workplace; this would help him familiarize himself with different environments and situations.

-The best place for socialization is public parks and your neighborhood; you can take your puppy on their stroller to parks and nearby areas to introduce them to new sights and sounds; through a stroller, you can avoid the risk of them getting infections.
+The best place for socialization is public parks and your neighborhood; you can take your puppy on their stroller to parks and nearby areas to introduce them to new sights and sounds; through a stroller, you can avoid getting infections.

 How Can You Plan Socialization Outings?